tribblix/build/patches/openjdk16/README.txt

 This is originally derived from the pkgsrc-joyent set for openjdk11, considerably modified.
 Cut from the jdk15 patches as of jdk15+32.

+See also README-zero.txt for patches to build a project zero variant.

 Most patches -p0

 JDK16: